 Accommodations near Phantasialand

-- Best Luxury Hotel: Hotel Ling Bao, Phantasialand Erlebnishotel
+- Luxury Hotel: Hotel Ling Bao, Phantasialand Erlebnishotel

-- Best Rental: City Apartment 1-5 Rhein river view
+- Vacation Rental: City Apartment 1-5 Rhein river view

 See Related: Most Famous Historical Landmarks in Munich, Germany